Hhk187/OfficeClerk-PointAndClick-Game/README.md

-note : i'm not the author of the content, im only helping in make the code
+# note : i'm not the author of the content, im only helping in makin the code